Belgium plans mobile frequency auction, looking for fourth operator

-BRUSSELS (Reuters) - Belgium is planning a mobile frequency auction for late 2019, and wants to encourage the entry of a fourth mobile operator to compete with Proximus, Orange Belgium and Telenet’s BASE, the government said on Tuesday.
+BRUSSELS, July 24 (Reuters) - Belgium is planning a mobile frequency auction for late 2019, and wants to encourage the entry of a fourth mobile operator to compete with Proximus , Orange Belgium and Telenet’s BASE, the government said on Tuesday.

 The country will hold an auction to renew frequency bands in the 900, 1800 and 2100 megahertz range, and also auction new frequencies in the 700, 1400 and 3600 megahertz range.